-As Illinois expands its gambling offerings, it’s natural to wonder if online poker is going to get some love.
+As Illinois expands its gambling offerings, it’s natural to wonder if online poker will get some love.
 For now, Illinois does not have any online poker sites.
-However, with sweepstakes sites, you actually have an option for playing.
+However, with sweepstakes sites, you have an option for playing.

-In fact, one sweepstakes site in particular, Global Poker, offers online poker action with the chance to win cash prizes.
-We walk through how the site functions and remains legal in the sections below.
+In fact, one sweepstakes site, in particular, Global Poker, offers online poker action with the chance to win cash prizes.
+We will walk through how the site functions and remains legal in the sections below.

 If you’re an online poker player in Illinois, you’ve come to the right page.
 We have all the latest information about what’s happening with online poker in the Prairie State.

 No. Illinois state law does not allow online poker sites to operate inside state lines.